ntu-dasl-sg/tephra-spatial-public/manuscript/README.md

 ## Author Contributions

-MR lead the writing, research and analysis of both case studies.
-All authors contributed to the conceptualisation and design of the study.
-DL conceived of the idea of celebrating successes in disaster risk reduction using counterfactual analysis.
-YL and DL provided critical feedback that shaped the research, analysis and manuscript.
+MR, MN and DL designed the research.
+MR wrote the manuscript.
+SB provided guidance in conducting tephra inversion modelling.
+All authors discussed the results and commented on the manuscript.

 ## Funding

-This project is supported by the National Research Foundation, Prime Minister’s Office, Singapore under the NRF-NRFF2018-06 award, the Earth Observatory of Singapore, the National Research Foundation of Singapore, and the Singapore Ministry of Education under the Research Centers of Excellence initiative.
-MR is supported by a PhD scholarship from the Earth Observatory of Singapore.
+This research is supported by the Earth Observatory of Singapore, the National Research Foundation Singapore, and the Singapore Ministry of Education under the NRF-NRFF2018-06 award.

 ## Acknowledgements

 We are grateful to Edwin Tan for his support in the use of the High-Performance Computing Cluster, Komodo, in the Earth Observatory of Singapore.
 We thank George Williams for his support and insights related to the tephra load datasets.

 ## Paper details